“China is in transition,” said Berkshire art historian Gary Smith. “They are wrestling with many things — how to be traditional and still modern.”

 Bolin asks people to do what this show asks, Mingalone said — slow down and look closely.
 See the human face and body, the glinting dragon scales and the blue of the summer sky.

-This story (lightly updated here) ran originally in Berkshires Week & Shires of Vermont magazine.
+This story (lightly updated here) ran originally in Berkshires Week & Shires of Vermont magazine in the Berkshire Eagle.
 I wrote it in May 2015 in my time as editor there.